Nishmaa93/Web_Security/README.md

 *A Secure Blogging Platform*
 ## 🌟 Introduction
 **Code & Compass** is a fully secure blog website that allows users to create, read, and manage blog posts.
 It features a user-friendly interface and role-based access control for both users and administrators.
 The platform ensures a safe and engaging environment for sharing knowledge and discussions.
+##You could see my name as Nishma Dahal in many places of this website.
+Please change it according to your needs.
 ## 🔒 Security & Role Management
 - **User Roles**:
   - 👤 **User**: Can create, edit, and interact with blog posts.